remlapmot/reffadjust/README.md

 ## Acknowledgements

-Thanks to Gemma Clayton for helpful comments.
+Thanks to Gemma Clayton for discovering that `reffadjustsim` had stopped working under a recent version of Stata.
+And thanks to Stata Corp. for providing me with a fix for this issue.

 ## References